Events and Calendar

 Methods included mapping relational patterns common in supervision, experiential exercises, small group reflection, trainer skills demonstrations, role play, mapping of personal supervisory style and presentations by trainers on core ideas.

-This course ran from 9.30am-5.00pm each day with a follow up reflective group to build on the learning and internalisation of the relational supervision skills.
+This course ran from 9.30am-5.00pm each day an concluded with a follow up reflective group to build on the learning and internalisation of the relational supervision skills.

 Deborah Pickvance is a CAT psychotherapist, supervisor and trainer.
 Debby’s original training was in psychodynamic psychotherapy and she worked for 30 years in various settings and roles in the NHS, including managing a psychotherapy service in Manchester.
 Her roles in training have included being a member of the Catalyse Practitioner Training Group, a moderator of ACAT accredited training courses and a past chair of the ACAT Training Committee.
 She has wide experience of supervising trainees in CAT and mental health professionals.
 Her interest in supervision and an awareness of the lack of literature on CAT supervision led her to edit the new book on CAT supervision ‘Cognitive Analytic supervision: a relational approach’ (published by Routledge, 2016).